rayfin-ucsd/CSE151AGroupProject/README.md

 - We also used heatmaps to visualize correlations between multiple variables.
 - Frequency tables was used to show the distribution of categorical data points.
 - Scatterplot was used to identify data points that deviate significantly from the majority.
-- We used a line chart to investigate Net Collection Amounts by Fiscal Year.

 ### Data Preprocessing